altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 The excavated soil was hidden in giant tents, and then disposed farther away in the night.

 "And finally, we will blast through their floor with dynamites.
-A pit will be dug right under it so the collapsed earth won't clog up the tunnel."
+A pit will be dug right under it so the collapsed earth won't clog up the tunnel."<br/>

 "According to the blueprints, blasting the floor of the armory would be fine...
-But their ammunition cache seems to be in a room further down."
+But their ammunition cache seems to be in a room further down."<br/>

-"That means the ammunition cache is right next door."
+"That means the ammunition cache is right next door."<br/>

 "I don't want to imagine that...
 But any error in the measurement will make the entire Fort and the 4000 people in there go up in smoke...
-The work team and breaching team will be caught in the explosion too."
+The work team and breaching team will be caught in the explosion too."<br/>

 "The empire's measuring skills are the best in the world.
-Please trust us, Mr. Strategist."
+Please trust us, Mr. Strategist."<br/>

 "Yes...
-I leave it in your hands."
+I leave it in your hands."<br/>

 They obtained the same information from the green bronze knights prisoners; the location of the ammunition cache remained the same.